top of page

 D. The line titled “Run Out Complete Date” indicates the date the six-month run-out period for the Plan ended.

-E. The line titled “Final Invoice” indicates whether a final invoice was sent to the Plan Sponsor by Verdegard for any missing monthly contribution amounts due for the Plan.
+E. The line titled “Final Invoice” indicates whether a final invoice was sent to the Employer Plan Sponsor by Verdegard on behalf of RMI for any missing monthly contribution amounts due for the Plan.

 F. The lines titled “Member Count at Termination” and “Dependent Count at Termination” indicate the number of employees and dependents covered by the Plan as of the Term Date of the Plan.